jrcichra/lancache-rpi/README.md

 This repo uses Github Actions.
 Click the Actions tab to view the script output.

 The docker images can be found on my docker hub account.

+## Manually triggered runs (Dates I decide to rerun the script and update the containers)
++ 2/1/2020 - I